CDAT/cdms/docs/source/manual/cdms_2.rst

 To access a database:

 #.
 Open a connection.
 The connect method opens a database connection.
-   connect takes a database URI and returns a database object:
+Connect takes a database URI and returns a database object:
-   ``db = cdms.connect("ldap://dbhost.llnl.gov/database=CDMS,ou=PCMDI,o=LLNL,c=US")``
+   ``db=cdms.connect("ldap://dbhost.llnl.gov/database=CDMS,ou=PCMDI,o=LLNL,c=US")``

 #.
 Search the database, locating one or more datasets, variables, and/or
    other objects.